-Flooding is the most common and costliest natural disaster in the United States.
+Flooding is the most common natural disaster in the United States.

 In fact, it is the #1 natural disaster.
-Only a few inches of flooding can cost thousands of dollars to repair.
-Risk levels may vary by zone, but you’re always at risk of flood damage.
+Risk levels may vary by zone, but every property in Florida is in a flood zone.

 Why Buy Flood Insurance?

-The average cost of flood insurance is $53 a month.
-If you live in a low-to-moderate risk area, your premium could be even lower!
+Flood Insurance is one of the most affordable types of policies in Florida.
+If you live in a low-to-moderate risk area, your premium could be even lower.

+One is not necessarily better than the other, and it depends on your unique property to determine what is the best flood insurance policy for you.
 Historically, the National Flood Insurance Program (NFIP) was the only source for flood insurance.
-Recently, more private flood products have become available.
-This is good for you as a homeowner as the NFIP has limitations including a $250,000 replacement cost, no loss of use coverage, limited other structure coverage, 30 day waiting periods, and costly elevation certificate requirements.
+Recently, more and more private flood products have become available.
+This is good for you as a homeowner as the NFIP has coverage limitations of $250,000 replacement cost coverage, no loss of use coverage, limited other structure coverage, 30 day waiting periods, and costly elevation certificate requirements.
 The new private flood markets are very competitive and they want your business!

 Check Out the Details